temporalio/documentation/docs/java-testing-and-debugging.md

 The Temporal Java SDK provides a test framework to facilitate Workflow unit and integration testing.
 The test framework provides a `TestWorkflowEnvironment` class which includes an in-memory implementation of the Temporal service that supports automatic time skipping.
-This allows you to easily test long-running workflows in seconds, without having to change your workflow code.
+This allows you to easily test long-running Workflows in seconds, without having to change your Workflow code.

 You can use the provided `TestWorkflowEnvironment` with an Java unit testing framework on your choice, such as JUnit.